wjhlang/SMaHT-sMEI/README.md

 ### Command lines

-* For liftover from hg38 to DSA, or DSA to hg38, please check the scripts in folder 'REFtoDSA.liftover'
+* For liftover from hg38 to DSA, or DSA to hg38, please check the scripts in folder `REFtoDSA.liftover`.

 ### Tools for Haplotype phasing and DSA